Tourist Standard Open: Mark 1

-The Mark 1 TSO contains eight seating bays, three transverse entrance vestibules, and two toilets arranged either side of a central corridor leading to the gangway at one end.
-The eight bays are distributed along the coach in two saloons of four bays either side of the almost-central door vestibule (this is slightly offset towards one end by the presence of the toilets at the other end), and the saloon nearest to the toilets is further divided into two saloons of two bays each by a transverse partition.
+The Mark 1 TSO contains sixteen seating bays of four seats each, three transverse entrance vestibules, and two toilets arranged either side of a central corridor leading to the gangway at one end.
+The sixteen bays are distributed along the coach in two saloons of eight bays either side of the almost-central door vestibule (this is slightly offset towards one end by the presence of the toilets at the other end), and the saloon nearest to the toilets is further divided into two saloons of four bays each by a transverse partition.
 The bay spacing is 6 ft 6 in, this being the standard for Mark 1 Third / Second / Standard class, and identical to the compartment spacing in Mark 1 side corridor stock.

 The first 20 Mark 1 TSOs (3700-19) did not have the centre door vestibule, so the 8 seating bays were spread equally along the saloon length.

 No Mark 1 TSOs are still in use with franchised TOCs, however a number are still in active service with railtour and charter operators.
 They are also found on almost all mainland UK standard gauge heritage/preserved/tourist lines.